sahana631/travel-desk/README.md

 # Travel Desk

 A straightforward Flask and SQLite travel desk for booking trips and organizing itinerary items.
+This is the weaker version of Travel Desk without as many security controls.

 ## Run locally